arvigeus/AZ-204/Topics/App Service.md

 [Best practices](https://learn.microsoft.com/en-us/azure/app-service/deploy-best-practices): Deploy to staging, then swap slots to warm up instances and eliminate downtime.

+- **Swapped**: Settings that define the application's _behavior_.
+Includes connection strings, authentication settings, public certificates, path mappings, CDN, hybrid connections.
+- **Not Swapped**: Settings that define the application's _environment and security_.
+They are less about the application itself and more about how it interacts with the external world.
+Examples: Private certificates, managed identities, publishing endpoints, diagnostic logs settings, CORS.

 | Settings that are swapped                      | Settings that aren't swapped                            |
 | ---------------------------------------------- | ------------------------------------------------------- |
 | General settings: framework, arch, web sockets | Publishing endpoints                                    |